andreluizsimoes/andreluizsimoes/README.md

 - 🎓 Graduated in Information Systems from UNIFACS (Salvador University)

-- 🧑‍🎓 Pursuing a Postgraduate Degree in Mobile Development with Emphasis on Flutter at FETES (FETES - Faculty of Education and Technology of Espírito Santo)
+- 🎓 Postgraduated in Mobile Development with Emphasis on Flutter at FETES (FETES - Faculty of Education and Technology of Espírito Santo)

+- 🧑‍🎓 Pursuing a Postgraduate Degree in Artificial Inteligence at UNIFACS (Salvador University)

 ## 🛠 &nbsp;Tech Stack